ErickWendel/websockets-with-nodejs-from-scratch/README.md

-# Web Socket application using only Node.js builtin modules
+# Web Socket application using only Node.js built-in modules

 Welcome, this repo is part of my youtube video about Building a complete application implementing the Web Socket protocol using only Node.js built-in modules.